ProAlgos/ProAlgos-Cpp/.github/CONTRIBUTING.md

    `master` branch.
 Your pull request should reference the same issue you created above.

-7. Once your pull request has been opened, we'll review it and go from there. :slightly-smiling-face:
+7. Once your pull request has been opened, we'll review it and go from there. :smile:

 ## Code of Conduct